adamu/adamu/README.md

-Check out [Mergery](https://github.com/apps/mergery), my PR Automerge App.
+Check out [Mergery](https://github.com/apps/mergery), my PR auto-merge app.

 No more waiting for CI to complete. 😌